 An incredibly powerful tool for creating custom maps and visualising data.
 This is aimed more at developers so while it’s very powerful, we wouldn’t recommend using it for a simple map for your website.

-This tool is designed for re-styling the base Google map.
-It’s easy to get drawn into the details of how the map looks and forget about the actual data and is therefore more appropriate for people whose priority is aesthetics rather than simple data.
+This tool is designed for restyling the base Google map.
+It’s easy to get drawn into the details of how the map looks and forget about the actual data and is, therefore, more appropriate for people whose priority is aesthetics rather than simple data.

 This tool pitches itself as a simpler version of Google Maps.
-It’s fairly new so it’s still a bit rough round the edges but we definitely recommend you take a look.
+It’s fairly new so it’s still a bit rough around the edges but we definitely recommend you take a look.
 With MapKit you can create maps, embed them on your website and even integrate it with Snazzy Maps (above) to give you a wide choice of map styles to choose from.
 The main downside is that there’s currently no interface for managing all of your existing maps together.

 We haven’t had a chance to play with this extensively but it looks great and comes highly recommended.
 This tool looks right for larger organisations who want to be able to import data to show on a map rather than manually adding locations.
 Their intro video is fun and informative.